 are three dates in the academic year to do the interview (below).

-The average time of an interview is half an hour.
+The average time of an interview is 15-30 minutes.
 Please plan

 student must register at least three weeks prior to each of the